SimmonsRitchie/get-pop/README.md

 #### Basic usage - python

-If you prefer, you can also call getpop from within your python module:
+If you prefer, you can also call get-pop from within your python module:

 ```
 from get_pop.get_pop import get_pop